FoolishAmbition/Plans-for-the-future/README.md

 My ultimate goal by the end of next year, 2024 latest by mid 2025, to design a HRSS system on a website, covering the **basics** of a payroll system, attendance, and HR management services in a Singapore-based context with it's regulatory laws.
 To do that I would first have to
 Step 1.
 Learn Python - this includes learning the applications for python, and choosing which one to focus on for the goal.
+      - Considering trying to learn python from different websites.

+Step 2.
+Learn frameworks
 - mostly focusing on web development and using it's framework.
       - Need to consider using Django, and learning Frontend Integration - frontend technologies like HTML, CSS, and JavaScript.
-Step 2.
-Learn frameworks

 Copied from ChatGPT
 **"Step 1: Define Requirements and Features**